 1. Effective Planning

 Good planning is the first step towards achieving great things.
-Beginning each day with a list of targets for the day can put you in the forefront of having a productive day.
+Beginning each day with a list of targets for the day can put you at the forefront of having a productive day.
 These targets could be anything that you need to get done that day.
 Arranging them according to their priority level will help you know what is time management and what you need to get done first.

 Make sure that you also allot a set amount of time period for each task.
 This makes sure that you complete each task without wasting too much time.
 This is the primary step towards using this list as a tool for time efficiency.